 You will be provided with one (1) blank piece of scrap paper for your use during the examination.
-This scrap paper must be submitted to the proctoring instructor along with your Scantron and exam before leaving the testing setting.
+This scrap paper must be submitted to the proctoring instructor before leaving the testing setting.

-Writing on any materials other than the provided scrap paper or Scantron are strictly prohibited.
+Writing on any materials other than the provided scrap paper is strictly prohibited.